chrisstef/defi-staking/README.md

 Patiently wait between transactions and refresh the page after every interaction with the blockchain in order to update the frontend(if needed).

+## Important Notes ⚠

-**(Note: to prevent crashing, USDT amount staked should be less than 60.
+**- To prevent crashing, USDT amount staked should be less than 60.
 The app serves as a demonstration of yield farming after all).**
+**- Do NOT proceed if MetaMask reports error (with huge gas cost).
+It means you did something wrong!**

 ## Developer Docs 💻